syakirrafaei/cards-laravel-react/README.md

 ### Commands to setup
 1. `npm install`
+2. Change the baseURL of the api at `front-end/src/api.js`
-2. `npm start` for development mode
+3. `npm start` for development mode
-3. `npm run build` builds the app for production to the `build` folder.
+4. `npm run build` builds the app for production to the `build` folder.